 Protect your digital footprint

-Before entering personal or financial information on any website, we suggest searching for and reading their privacy policy.
-Reading the fine print can help you understand if your personal information, or even your credit card number, will be used for any other purposes, or even if information like your email will be sold to other companies.
+Before entering personal or financial information on any website, we suggest searching for and reading its privacy policy.
+Reading the fine print can help you understand if your personal information, or even your credit card number, will be used for any other purposes, or even if information like your email address will be sold to other companies.